-As you can probably tell by my blog, things have gotten a little better over the last few months.
+As you can probably tell from my blog, things have improved over the last few months.
 I started a new job, was able to pay off my 25k loan and finally, my credit rating jumped from zero to (almost) hero within months.

 However, I didn’t manage my money very well for much of my life.
 I was living from payday to payday.
-I would spend all my salary each month so yes, I didn’t once save anything for an emergency fund.
+I would spend all my salary each month, so yes, I didn’t once save anything for an emergency fund.

 So it was only when I lost everything that is truly and utterly broke, as in getting down to your last £20 in the bank broke, taught me this:

 1. Essential Living

 Subscriptions to Now TV, Netflix, Amazon Primewere cancelled.
 When you are really broke, you can only afford essentials, not luxuries.
 I scrupulously went through my bank account to discover what was going out each month.
 Phone insurance, Now TV, Netflix…they all add up.

 2. Friends and family

 Family and friends are so important.
-You might have to spend some time not going out – it might feel like forever – for drinks, birthday parties, festivals.
+You might have to spend some time not going out – it might feel like forever – for drinks, birthday parties, and festivals.
 However, your real friends will stick by you and keep checking in.
 Whether they are old or new, people will genuinely surprise you.
 More importantly.
 I have never been so close to my mother as I am now.

 3. To buy or not to buy

 A year of not buying clothes or make-up, unless essential, is quite a challenge.
 When you have nothing left, you will protect the money you have.
 I wouldn’t bat an eyelid spending £30 on foundation, £10 on eyeliner, or £25 on new shoes.
 When you are well and truly broke, you can’t afford to spend like this anymore.
 So don’t.